mmatongo/kiss-lang/.github/PULL_REQUEST_TEMPLATE.md

 - [ ] Latest upstream version.
 - [ ] I agree to maintain this package.
-- [ ] I agree to notify @dylanaraps if I can no longer maintain this package.
+- [ ] I agree to notify @mmatongo if I can no longer maintain this package.

 ## Existing package